 Hulu is available in two monthly subscription tiers: the $5.99 basic tier, which is supported by ads, or $11.99 if you want the service without ads.
 A very reasonably priced $12.99 Disney Plus bundle packs in the basic tier, Disney Plus and ESPN Plus, so you might want to consider that if you enjoy Disney content, sports and the programming Hulu offers.

-To help you figure out the best shows on Hulu, we've put together a list of 20 that we think you'll love, covering dramas and comedies.
-We'll cycle shows in and out of this list as new programming become available.
+To help you figure out the best shows on Hulu, we've put together a list of 22 that we think you'll love, covering dramas and comedies.
+We'll cycle shows in and out of this list as new programming become available – most recently, we added the shows Devs and High Fidelity.
 So read on, pick a show, and enjoy.

 The Handmaid's Tale